ryanmelink/StatisticsCalculator/StatReferences/ZScore.md

 ### What is a Z-Score?

-A Z-Score gives you an idea of how far from the **mean** a data point is.
+A z-score (also called a standard score) gives you an idea of how far from the mean a data point is.

-It is a measure of how many **standard deviations** below or above the population mean a raw score is.

 ### The Z-Score Formula